 Investing in a way that aligns with your values is important.
-For many Muslims, this means ensuring their investments comply with Shariah law.
+For many Muslims, this means ensuring their investments comply with Sharia law.
 Hejaz can help you navigate the world of Islamic finance, including gold investment.

 Here’s what you need to know:

 The Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI) is globally recognised as a leading authority in upholding Islamic finance standards.
-Its rulings are widely accepted across Islamic markets and have contributed to the development of numerous Shariah-compliant gold products and services, such as investment options, accounts, ETFs, gold saving plans, and spot contracts.
+Its rulings are widely accepted across Islamic markets and have contributed to the development of numerous Sharia-compliant gold products and services, such as investment options, accounts, ETFs, gold saving plans, and spot contracts.

 According to AAOIFI, certain standards must be met for Muslims considering investing in gold, including: